 Step 1: Discuss your proposal with a member of the team at the Goldsmiths’ Centre.
-Contact Maggie Connolly who will put you in touch with the relevant person.
+Contact Julia Skilton who will put you in touch with the relevant person.

 Step 3: Applications have a 3 to 6 months approval process, dependent on the complexity of the project.
 Although applications are accepted on a rolling basis, these are reviewed on a quarterly basis.

 Step 4: Funding awards will be approved by the Goldsmiths' Centre’s Trustees, and Trade Advisory Sub-Committee.